drhsqlite/fossil-mirror/www/gitusers.md

 does when you ask it to [close] a check-out is to remove this file after making certain safety checks.

-(In native Windows builds of Fossil, this file is called `_FOSSIL_` instead to get around the historical 3-character extension limit with certain legacy filesystems.
-“Native” here is a distinction to exclude Cygwin and WSL builds, which use `.fslckout`.)
+In native Windows builds of Fossil — that is, excluding Cygwin and WSL builds, which follow POSIX conventions —  this file is called `_FOSSIL_` instead to get around the historical 3-character extension limit with certain legacy filesystems.

 [clone]:  /help?cmd=clone
 [close]:  /help?cmd=close